-- You can pay via credit or debit card online.
+- Tou can pay via credit or debit card online.
 Some colleges require a credit card to apply online.
 If you chose this option, you will need the following information: credit card type (Visa, MasterCard, etc.), credit card number, security code, name on credit card, date credit card was issued, or expiration date. - You can submit your application online and pay via check in the mail.
 You will likely need to include a copy of your confirmation page with your check. - You can choose the fee waiver option on most applications if you qualify.
 Check with your school counselor about this option.
 You will likely need to include a copy of your Confirmation Page with the fee waiver.
 Do Not Choose Fee Waiver Option if You Do Not Qualify.
-Ask your school counselor for more information. - Solution of the waiter of the waiter of the waiter of the waiter of the waiter.
+Ask your school counselor for more information. - You can save your application, print it, and mail it in with your payment or fee waiver.